log-lab-polito/MetaSimOpt/README.md

 The example refers to the content of the following two papers:

 **Metamodel-Based Order Picking for Automated Storage and Retrieval Systems**
-Andrea Ferrari, Canan Gunes Corlu
+Ferrari Andrea, Corlu Canan Gunes
 *2024 Winter Simulation Conference (WSC), IEEE, pp. 1457–1468*

+**Order sequencing in automated storage and retrieval systems: A neural network-assisted simulation-optimisation approach**
+Ferrari Andrea, Corlu Canan Gunes, Mangano Giulio
+*Computers \& Industrial Engineering, 111537*

 The second paper extend the capabilities of the metamodel adding context features and use the neural networks in combination with advanced optimization algorithms to solve the order sequencing problem.